ProfessionalCSharp/ProfessionalCSharp2021/1_CS/ErrorsAndExceptions/Readme.md

 # Readme - Code Samples for Chapter 10, Errors and Exceptions

+**Errors and Exceptions** covers how you should deal with errors, throw and catch exceptions, and filter exceptions when catching them.

 This chapter contains the following code samples:

 * SimpleExceptions (`try`, `catch`, and `throw`)